joncarr/trebuchet/README.md

   - datalayer - Empty, I'm assuming I will eventually use this for everything DB related.
 I just needed to remind myself of the thing I still need to get to.

+  - hash - contains `hmac.go` which has some stuff for encypting passwords

+  - models - models will be stored here.

   - playground - where I go to screw things up.
 It's really just a testing ground when I am working on stuff, which is why most things are commented out, almost completely.